 This Task Force is established in line with the mandate provided by CMS Resolution 11.16 (Rev.COP13) The Prevention of Illegal Killing, Taking and Trade of Migratory Birds” to assist the Parties to the Convention on Migratory Species (CMS) and its associated instruments, and other relevant MEAs to fulfil their obligations to protect migratory birds from illegal taking.

 Goal

-To ensure that no illegal taking of migratory birds (ITB) takes place in South West Asia.
+Aim to eradicate illegal hunting, taking and trade of migratory birds (IKB) in South West Asia.

 Role

 To facilitate concerted efforts and procedures to combat ITB in South West Asia.

 Scope